 How do I register for classes?

 Students register for classes online through one.iu.edu.
 Registration details will be sent to all admitted students over the summer.

 Can I begin a PhD program in the spring semester?

 If accepted students are expected to matriculate in the fall semester.
 In special circumstances other arrangements may be possible.

 Is housing provided by the university?

 The on-campus housing options include campus apartments, residence halls, and townhomes.
-Click the link for more information about on campus housing options.
+Explore more information about on-campus housing options.